Olivier-Boudeville/Ceylan-WOOPER/doc/wooper-2.0.rst

 - integrate automatic persistent storage of instance states, for example in Mnesia databases
 - add a mode to support *passive* instances, i.e. pure data-structures not hosted by a specific process; should be as easy as introducing a ``new_passive`` operator, returning actually the initial state as it is
 - integrate specific constructs for code reflection
-- check that a class specified in ``execute*With`` is indeed a (direct or not) mother class of this one, at least in debug mode
+- check that a class specified in ``execute*As`` is indeed a (direct or not) mother class of this one, at least in debug mode
 - check that referenced attributes are legit (existing, not reserved, etc.)
 - support qualifier-based declarations of methods and attributes (``public``, ``protected``, ``private``, ``final``, ``const``, etc.)